Implementing a 'Friends' Service Using a Graph Database

 In the second modeling approach, we separate the data within the dataset and break down the "relationships" between each piece of data, thereby enabling relationship-based data scalability and representing various relationships.

-Since the foundation for finding data within a graph ultimately lies in "relationships," this type of modeling provides a basis for performing a variety of queries.
-(Relying solely on query tuning based on a deep understanding of Cypher has its limitations when it comes to maximizing performance.
-Fundamentally, if the modeling does not provide the foundation necessary for performance, it is difficult to write effective queries and expect high performance.)
+Since the foundation for finding data within a graph ultimately lies in "relationships," this type of modeling provides the basis for performing a wide variety of queries.
+(Relying solely on query tuning based on a deep understanding of Cypher has its limits when it comes to maximizing performance.
+Fundamentally, if the modeling does not provide the foundation for performance, it is difficult to write effective queries and expect high performance.)

 SQL vs. Cypher

-Let’s go back to the beginning and reconsider the requirements.
+Let’s go back to the beginning and rethink the requirements.
 I’ll write SQL queries based on the current RDB and compare them with Cypher queries in terms of query content and performance.

-*Although the environments aren’t exactly identical, the 8-core, 16GB configuration is the same.
-We’ll compare only the initial load execution time without using LIMIT.
+*Although the environments aren’t exactly identical, the hardware (8-core, 16GB) is the same.
+We’ll compare only the initial load execution time without using the `LIMIT` clause.

 <테스트 대상의 데이터>